 I think we probably all have our own candidates in this particular category, but the one band who seem to have clocked up the most official nominations over the years, are an all female sister act from New Hampshire.

 The Shaggs, comprised of the Wiggin sisters, Dot (vocals/lead guitar), Betty (vocals/rhythm guitar) and Helen (drums), who started playing in their hometown of Fremont, New Hampshire in the mid 1960s.
-Before The Shaggs, Fremont NH had only ever been notable for a couple of minor UFO sightings and an incident in August 1959 when a B-52 bomber crashed into the town’s Spruce Swamp, without, for the first time on record, actually killing anyone.
+Before The Shaggs, Fremont NH had only ever been notable for a couple of minor UFO sightings and an incident in August 1959 when a B-52 bomber crashed into the town’s Spruce Swamp.
+Mainly notable because, for the first time on record, it did so without actually killing anyone.
 The wreckage of the same B-52 is still on display in the town’s museum, should anyone wish to visit.

 Arriving at Fleetwood studios with both parents in tow, the girls drew on their lack of experience with the outside world or how other bands sounded to record an album of entirely unique music.
 It took them all day.

 Titled “Philosophy of The World” approximately 100 copies were distributed to New England radio stations, before the rest of the 1,000 copies Austin had ordered, disappeared along with the man he had paid to press them.
 Despite all of this hard work, the palm reader’s stellar predictions, and the concerts Austin arranged at the Town Hall, the LP attracted no airplay and little if any attention.
 Once heard, the record seemed only to confirm the band as amateurish in the extreme, out of tune, out of time and way out of their depth.
 The band was ridiculed, and after the LPs release it seemed that their dreams of pop super-stardom were over forever, and after Austin’s death in 1973, seemingly with some relief, the girls hung up their instruments forever, never to play again.